Dory Funk Jr.: World Wrestling Federation (1986)

-World Wrestling Council and various promotions (1987–1989)
+World Wrestling Council and later territories (1987–1989)

-On September 20, 1987, he and Terry teamed up and lost to The Road Warriors by disqualification at World Wrestling Council 14th Anversario in Bayamón, Puerto Rico.
-On February 27, 1988, Funk participated in World Wrestling Council's La Copa Gillette tournament beating Bruiser Brody in the first round but later that day he lost to Carlos Colon in the quarter-finals.
-On April 11, 1988, he lost to Jerry Lawler by count out at Continental Wrestling Association in Memphis, Tennessee.
-He reunited with Terry at World Wrestling Alliance defeating Doug Somers and Gary Young on February 2, 1989, in Kansas City, Kansas.
+On September 20, 1987, Funk and Terry lost to The Road Warriors by disqualification at the World Wrestling Council's 14th Anniversary show in Bayamón, Puerto Rico.
+He returned to the WWC the following February for the La Copa Gillette tournament, beating Bruiser Brody in the first round before losing to Carlos Colón in the quarterfinals.
+He also made appearances for the Continental Wrestling Association in Memphis in 1988 and, reunited with Terry, for the World Wrestling Alliance in Kansas City in 1989.